GabeScott/standard-works-vault/General Conference/2001 October - Reaching Down to Lift Another.md

 The program is up and running.
 These brethren have been very careful to get it off to a proper start with sound governing principles.
 We have restricted the area in which it will operate initially, but this area will be expanded as we have the means to do so.

 These brethren have gone to work to utilize the existing organization of the Church.
-The program is priesthood-based, and that is why it will succeed.
+The program is priesthood based, and that is why it will succeed.
 It begins with the bishops and the stake presidents.
 It involves the Church Educational System, the Employment Services offices, and others who work together in a marvelous spirit of cooperation.
 It was first implemented in Peru, Chile, and Mexico—areas where the number of returned missionaries is large and the need is great.
 The local leaders have been enthusiastic and committed.
 The beneficiaries are learning true principles of self-reliance.
 Their vision of their potential is greatly broadened.
 They are selecting good local schools for training and are using, to the extent possible, their personal, family, and other local resources.
 They are appreciative and willing and deeply grateful for the opportunity afforded them.
 Let me give you two or three vignettes.

 The first is that of a young man who served in the Bolivia Cochabamba Mission.
 He lives with his faithful mother and nieces in a poor neighborhood.
 Their little home has a concrete floor, one lightbulb, the roof leaks, and the window is broken.
 He was a successful missionary.
 He says: